leftstick/hybird/README.md

-# hybird
+# hybrid
-This slides tell why hybird is needed in some areas, and what is hybird
+This slides tell why hybrid is needed in some areas, and what is hybrid